Alto Ingredients Inc. (ALTO) Shares Down Despite Recent Market Volatility

-Alto Ingredients Inc. (NASDAQ: ALTO)’s stock price has decreased by -4.43 compared to its previous closing price of 1.92.
-Despite this, the company has experienced a -36.94% fall in its stock price over the last five trading sessions.
+Alto Ingredients Inc. (NASDAQ: ALTO)’s stock price has decreased by -6.94 compared to its previous closing price of 1.73.
+Despite this, the company has seen a loss of -13.67% in its stock price over the last five trading days.

 Is It Worth Investing in Alto Ingredients Inc. (NASDAQ: ALTO) Right Now?

-Alto Ingredients Inc. (NASDAQ: ALTO) has a higher price-to-earnings ratio of 5.32x compared to its average ratio, and the 36-month beta value for ALTO is at 2.48.
-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for ALTO is 2.50.
+Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price suggested by analysts for ALTO is $7.00, which is $6.16 above the current market price.
-The public float for ALTO is 70.47M, and currently, shorts hold a 3.19% of that float.
-The average trading volume for ALTO on March 15, 2023 was 842.90K shares.
+The average price recommended by analysts for Alto Ingredients Inc. (ALTO) is $7.00, which is $5.39 above the current market price.
+The public float for ALTO is 70.47M and currently, short sellers hold a 3.19% of that float.
+On March 21, 2023, ALTO’s average trading volume was 845.83K shares.

 ALTO’s Market Performance

-ALTO’s stock has seen a -36.94% decrease for the week, with a -44.89% drop in the past month and a -40.23% fall in the past quarter.
-The volatility ratio for the week is 15.52%, and the volatility levels for the past 30 days are at 6.99% for Alto Ingredients Inc. The simple moving average for the last 20 days is -35.00% for ALTO stock, with a simple moving average of -51.07% for the last 200 days.
+The stock of Alto Ingredients Inc. (ALTO) has seen a -13.67% decrease in the past week, with a -45.79% drop in the past month, and a -40.59% fall in the past quarter.
+The volatility ratio for the week is 8.15%, and the volatility levels for the past 30 days are at 7.75% for ALTO.
+The simple moving average for the last 20 days is -38.64% for ALTO stock, with a simple moving average of -56.60% for the last 200 days.

 Insider Trading

-Gray Maria G, the Director of Alto Ingredients Inc., purchase 5,000 shares at $2.73 during a trade that took place back on Dec 16, which means that Gray Maria G is holding 27,292 shares at $13,650 based on the most recent closing price.
+NATHAN GILBERT E, the Director of Alto Ingredients Inc., purchase 10,000 shares at $1.81 during a trade that took place back on Mar 16, which means that NATHAN GILBERT E is holding 563,909 shares at $18,100 based on the most recent closing price.

 Stock Fundamentals for ALTO